How to use chalk paint. Beginners guide on how to paint furniture with chalk style paint.

 We didn’t want to leave the insides of the drawers unfinished.
 As fine as it would have been, we thought it would be nice to have a dark espresso color for the inside, sides of the drawers, for the drawer pulls and for the top as well.
 (The top being a last minute decision)

 For this project we used Kilz Chalk Style paint.
 Apply your first coat of paint using long even strokes, remembering to paint with the wood grain.
-This first coat will show your brush strokes.
+This first coat might show your brush strokes.
 Let the paint dry and apply your second coat.

 With the second coat you’ll begin to see the brush stokes disappear and once it has dried you’ll be left with that nice chalky finish.